A Lenten Recipe for Busy Catholic Parents

 I share the following recipe from this “village of faith.”
 When I was pondering what Lenten-appropriate recipe to feature in this month’s column, I had some ideas, but before committing to any one recipe, I turned to my fellow moms for fresh ideas.
 Within minutes of posting my question on the group’s page, the suggestions started to pour in.
 I selected one of the many great recipe ideas that one of our moms posted, and with her permission, I share it here.
 I’ve already tried it, and it is absolutely as delicious as it sounds!

-So to the parents who are struggling through these difficult times – know you’re not alone!
 As Catholic parents, we should be encouraged to lean on each other and support each other.
-Because whether it’s a school shutdown, a sick child or the simple quandary of what dish to prepare for dinner ... we can help each other get it done!
+Because whether it’s a carpool crisis, a sick child or the simple quandary of what dish to prepare for dinner ... we can help each other get it done!

 - Sliced red onion